CQCL/pytket-quantinuum/docs/index.md

 By default the emulators use noise models based on the real devices.
 It is possible to perform a noiseless simulation by specifying `noisy_simulation=False`.

-For examples demonstrating the `QuantinuumBackend` see the [example notebooks](https://github.com/CQCL/pytket-quantinuum/tree/main/examples) .

 # Default Compilation

 Every `Backend` in pytket has its own `default_compilation_pass` method.